chromium/chromium/content/test/data/gpu/vc/README.md

 # GPU Demo for Video Conferencing Simulation

-The demo files display MxN videos with a small rectangle (UI) on top of each video.
-A small video simulating the image from the local camera is displays at the top right corner.
+The demo files display MxN videos with a small rectangle (UI) on top of each video, and 2 FPS panels to respectively indicate the whole page and the average video refreshment rates.
+A small video simulating the image from the local camera is displayed at the top right corner.

 ## Configurations